Military brat (U.S. subculture): Origin of military brat

-The origin of the term military brat is unknown.
-There is some evidence that it dates back hundreds of years into the British Empire, and originally stood for "British Regiment Attached Traveler".
-There have been American military brats dating back nearly 250 years to the birth of the United States.
 Military spouses and their children have been following armies for thousands of years, perhaps for as long as there has been organized warfare.
 The term Little Traveller, used to describe the travelling child of a soldier (following his or her father's army from place to place), also appears in literature as early as 1811.
+Google Books shows the first appearance of military brat in print in 1929, and of army brat in 1938.

 In Johnson's Dictionary of 1755, brat is defined as either "a child, so called in contempt" or "the progeny; the offspring".
 Examples are quoted from Spenser's The Faerie Queene, published in 1590; Coriolanus and The Winter's Tale by Shakespeare (1564-1616); and two unidentified works by Swift (1667–1745).

+The claim that "brat" (in the military sense) has been used for a century or more and that it stands for "British Regiment Attached Traveller" is folk etymology, a backronym.
+There are no appearances of this phrase dating back that far, and English acronyms were almost non-existent before the mid-20th century.